 Centralized Control

-Complementary to Phased and Gated, where decisions are concentrated at ‘gates’, with centralized control, decision making authority is also concentrated within selected groups.
+Complementary to Phased and Gated, where decisions are concentrated at ‘gates’, with centralized control, decision-making authority is also concentrated within selected groups.

 Know-how is not know-when.
 While a central control body may be able to collect all information about the state of a project or portfolio, by the time they get to make sense of this information the situation on the ground has often shifted.
-Delays built by default into information flows of centralized control organization systems.
-Only in hindsight do decision makers know when they should have applied their know-how.
+Delays are built by default into information flows of centralized control organization systems.
+Only in hindsight do decision-makers know when they should have applied their know-how.

 All Waterfall organizations are not the same

 The same RGB model analogy is applicable to individuals – reflective of their mindsets.
 When enough people share a similar mindset (knowingly or unknowingly), self-similar patterns get repeated over and over again.
 That is to say that these tendencies manifest themselves at all levels, from project funding to project release level to how organizations are structured.
-To draw your attention to these self-similar patterns at levels within organization work system, I will use examples and highlight these under sub-section ‘fractal nature’.
+To draw your attention to these self-similar patterns at levels within the organization’s work system, I will use examples and highlight these under the sub-section ‘fractal nature’.

 Summary

 No two waterfall organizations are the same.
 The three characteristics: Phase & Gate, Large Batch, and Centralized Control are emphasized by each organization differently.
 The degree of emphasis that your organization places on one or more of these characteristics will determine the challenges that it will have to overcome in its Agile transformation.
-In the next series of articles I will dive deeper into each characteristic highlighting the challenges that you should expect.
-Conversely if you observe the challenges then you can get closer to understanding the legacy mindsets that are impeding your organization’s transformation.
+In the next series of articles, I will dive deeper into each characteristic highlighting the challenges that you should expect.
+Conversely, if you observe the challenges then you can get closer to understanding the legacy mindsets that are impeding your organization’s transformation.